 - Place the blanket in the dryer for 10 minutes before washing to remove additional hair.
 Empty the lint trap after the cycle ends.

-- After washing, wipe down washer drum and check pump filter for clumps of hair and dirt.
+- After washing, wipe down the washer drum and check the pump filter for clumps of hair and dirt.